 Switch from a paper plate to an index card

 Practice reloads while keeping your eyes on the target

-Practice clearing malfunctions without taking your gun off target
+Practice clearing malfunctions without taking your gun off-target

-The Bill Drill is not only a practical self-defense shooting drill, it also helps you develop faster recovery time for quicker and more accurate follow-up shots and better trigger control and recoil mitigation.
+The Bill Drill is not only a practical self-defense shooting drill, but it also helps you develop faster recovery time for quicker and more accurate follow-up shots and better trigger control and recoil mitigation.